 - Images should be optimized for increasing the site speed.

 - Alt Text should be more crisp and clear.

-While optimizing the keywords on URL, it also provides prominence to the authority of the overall domain itself, and act as a ranking factor.
+While optimizing the keywords on the URL, it also provides prominence to the authority of the overall domain itself, and acts as a ranking factor.

 But when you are trying to create a URL, you must follow the Silo SEO.